robotology-legacy/qtyarp/README.md

 Alternatively you can add the `CMAKE_PREFIX_PATH` environment variable to find Qt5 cmake modules.

-You may get this error while running cmake:
+In some versions of qt5 you may get this error while running cmake:

 `
 The imported target "Qt5::Gui" references the file "Qt5Gui_EGL_LIBRARY-NOTFOUND" `

-This is due to a problem with the installation script (check: http://qt-project.org/forums/viewthread/44605).
-A workaround is to install libegl1-mesa-dev:
+A workaround is reported [here](https://github.com/robotology-playground/qtyarp/issues/32).

-`
-apt-get install libegl1-mesa-dev
-`

 ##### Windows #####
 Download and install precompiled binaries from the